The Bible’s Satanic Verses: Hell, Predestination, Torture, Slavery, Sex Slavery, Infanticide,

 How can we explain the Bible's satanic verses?
 Where did the Bible's evil

-verses originate―the ones that command or condone slavery, sex slavery,
+verses originate―the ones that command and/or condone slavery, sex slavery,

 infanticide, matricide, genocide, ethnic cleansing, the stoning of children to death

-for misdemeanors and of girls for not bleeding on their wedding nights?
+for misdemeanors, and the coldblooded murder of girls for not bleeding on their wedding nights?

-numerous passages.
-These are just three terrible examples, out of
+What follows are just a few terrible examples, out of

 many that I could cite:

 • Moses, the first and greatest prophet of the Hebrew Bible, and the lawgiver who claimed to have received his instructions directly from God,

 commanded his warriors to slaughter captured mothers and their male "little